NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Data_Download_and_Upload.md

 	gdc-client download -m gdc_manifest_e24fac38d3b19f67facb74d3efa746e08b0c82c2.txt -t gdc-user-token.2015-06-17T09-10-02-04-00.txt

-### Download Directory Structure
+### Directory structure of downloaded files

-The directory in which the files are download to will include folders named by UUID.
-Inside these downloaded folders, along with the the data and zipped metadata or index files will exist a logs folder.
-These folders contains state files that insure that downloads are accurate and allow for resumption of failed or prematurely stopped downloads.
-If a download is halted in the process of a download session a .partial will be appended to the downloaded file.
-This designates that the file is incomplete and will finish it's download after the download has been restarted.
+The directory in which the files are downloaded will include folders named by the file UUID.
+Inside these folders, along with the the data and zipped metadata or index files, will exist a logs folder.
+The logs folder contains state files that insure that downloads are accurate and allow for resumption of failed or prematurely stopped downloads.
+While a download is in progress a file will have a .partial extension.
+This will also remain if a download failed.
+Once a file is finished downloading the extension will be removed.
+If an identical manifest is retried another attempt will be made to download files containing a .partial extension.

 	C501.TCGA-BI-A0VR-10A-01D-A10S-08.5_gdc_realn.bam.partial  logs